 A component’s placement on the spectrum of component evolution indicates the most economical way to approach it: Outsource, buy, or build?
 The fact of the matter is that most organizations will approach each component in a way that matches their own internal bias.
 In other words, if you like building things, you’ll probably attempt to build it.
 If you like buying, you’ll probably attempt to buy.
 And if you like outsourcing, you’ll definitely attempt to outsource.
 This is expensive and wasteful, when components can instead be treated in an individually appropriate way.

 Outsourcing highly evolved components is a critical aspect of building cost-effective solutions.
-Since you have limited resources, it makes sense to save them for the components that actually need special treatment.
+Since you have limited resources, it makes sense to save those resources for the components that actually need special treatment.
 Don’t reinvent someone else’s wheel!

-Don’t worry too much about placing users and needs.
-If it helps to do it, by all means do so, but there’s no hard rule.
+When you’re starting out, don’t worry too much about placing users and needs.
+If it helps, by all means do it, but there’s no hard rule.

 - How evolved is each component?